Idukki Gold (film): Plot

-The whole movie is divided into five parts 1.
-"Perilatha Gang" 2.
-"Neechanum mlechanum" 3.
-"Plastic Nirodhikanam" 4.
-"Cheruthoniyile Bhagath Singh" 5.
-"Idukki Gold".
-The movie focuses on their teenage and their current life.
+The movie is divided into five parts: "Perilatha Gang", "Neechanum Mlechanum", "Plastic Nirodhikanam", "Cheruthoniyile Bhagath Singh" and "Idukki Gold".
+The narrative shift between their teenage days and their present lives.
 Ravi being an easygoing guy became a photographer after graduation with very few clients.
 Madan had a successful life becoming a planter but was forced to divorce his wife Shyamala as they had no children and was very unhappy.
 The crew finally finds Antony living a normal quiet life as a restaurant manager.
 Antony decides to join the trip.
 They continue their journey to pick up their final member Raman who used to be a core communist.
 After few hardships they find Raman but in a baffled situation.
 Raman being a widower with a single son falls in love with one of his co workers Manju but he learns that her marriage is already fixed.
 On the night of her marriage Raman and Manju elope together with the help of his son and old friends who happened to pass by to pick him up.
 His friends arrange the marriage and Raman joins the road trip.
 The flashbacks tells us how the boys used to get drunk, smoke up marijuana and "beedi" and had fun bunking classes and just chilling with their friends.